 In May 2020, the IASB issued "COVID-19-Related Rent Concessions (Amendment to IFRS 16)", which amends IFRS 16 "Leases" to provide lessees with a practical expedient that relieves lessees from assessing whether a COVID-19-related rent concession is a lease modification.
-The amendment was implemented with retrospective application, effective December 28, 2020, and had no impact on the Company's unaudited interim condensed consolidated financial statements.
+The amendment was implemented with retrospective application, effective December 28, 2020.
+On March 31, 2021, the IASB extended by 12 months the availability of the practical expedient issued in May 2020.
+The amendment had no impact on the Company's unaudited interim condensed consolidated financial statements.